 Taking care of your body helps you cope with stress, manage your emotions and think clearly.

 “Without proper sleep, nutrition and hydration, teens cannot easily access or use skills they’ve learned to help their overall well-being.
-We all have to take care of our basic needs first,” Dr. Dimberg said.
+We all have to take care of our basic needs first,” Dr. Valle said.

 A healthy diet gives your brain and body the nutrients they need to work at their best.
 Choose fruits, vegetables, whole grains, lean protein and healthy fats and limit processed foods and sugary drinks.

 Teen athletes need adequate sleep so they can physically and mentally recover from their days.
 Without enough sleep, they can be irritable, have trouble concentrating and be at higher risk for depression and anxiety.
-“I cannot emphasize sleep enough!” said Dr. Dimberg.

 Encourage your teen to go to bed and wake up at the same time each day, limit screen time before bed and follow a relaxing bedtime routine.
 Be sure their bedroom is quiet, dark and cool.